Cantera/cantera-website/source/install/index.rst

    .. raw:: html

       <h1 class="display-3">Installing Cantera</h1>

-   .. class:: lead

-      The following instructions detail how to install the different Cantera interfaces on a variety of platforms.
-We highly recommend that all new users install the Python interface via :ref:`Conda <sec-install-conda>`.
+      <p class="lead">The following instructions detail how to install the different Cantera interfaces on a variety of platforms.
+We highly recommend that all new users install the Python interface via :ref:`Conda <sec-install-conda>`.</p>

 Installing the Cantera Python Interface
 =======================================